PRVR: Partially Relevant Video Retrieval: Introduction

-It is worth noting that PRVR differs from \emph{Single Video Moment Retrieval (SVMR)} \cite{yuan2019find,zhang2020learning,xiao2021boundary,yang2021deconfounded} and \emph{Video Corpus Moment Retrieval (VCMR)} \cite{lei2020tvr,zhang2020hierarchical,zhang2021video,hou2021conquer}, as the latter two are to retrieve moments rather than untrimmed videos.
-Additionally, although our model is proposed for PRVR, it can also be used for improving VCMR.
-In sum, our main contributions are as follows: \\ $\bullet$ We propose a new T2VR subtask named PRVR, where an untrimmed video is considered to be partially relevant with respect to a given textual query if it contains a moment relevant to the query.
-PRVR aims to retrieve such partially relevant videos from a large collection of untrimmed videos. \\ $\bullet$ We formulate the PRVR subtask as a MIL problem, simultaneously viewing a video as a bag of video clips and a bag of video frames.
+In sum, our main contributions are as follows: \begin{itemize} \item We propose a new T2VR subtask named PRVR, where an untrimmed video is considered to be partially relevant with respect to a given textual query if it contains a moment relevant to the query.
+PRVR aims to retrieve such partially relevant videos from a large collection of untrimmed videos. \item We formulate the PRVR task as a MIL problem, simultaneously viewing a video as a bag of video clips and a bag of video frames.
 Clips and frames represent video content at different temporal scales.
-Based on multi-scale video representation, we propose MS-SL to compute the relevance between videos and queries in a coarse-to-fine manner. \\ $\bullet$ Extensive experiments on three datasets (TVR \cite{lei2020tvr}, ActivityNet Captions \cite{krishna2017dense}, and Charades-STA \cite{gao2017tall}) demonstrate the viability of the proposed method for PRVR.
-We also show that our method can be used for improving video corpus moment retrieval.
-Source code and datasets are available at \url{http://danieljf24.github.io/prvr}
+Based on multi-scale video representation, we propose MS-SL++ to compute the relevance between videos and queries in a coarse-to-fine manner. \item We propose a length-aware clustering module that is able to select the representative clips from video clips obtained by the sliding window method, which can save the computation and memory costs of our model during the inference stage. \item Extensive experiments on three datasets, \ie TVR~\cite{lei2020tvr}, ActivityNet-Captions \cite{krishna2017dense} and Charades-STA \cite{gao2017tall}, demonstrate the viability of the proposed method for PRVR.
+We also show that our method can be used for improving video corpus moment retrieval. \end{itemize}